agiledev-students-fall2022/final-project-team-almaal/README.md

 We want to leave the above part on since the links to instructions are very helpful

 ## Assign roles
+We decided to take rotation in assignment of the following roles for very Sprint.
+Sprint 1
-- Scrum Master:
+- Scrum Master: Wenbo Bao
-- Product Owner:
+- Product Owner: Maisha Mahrin

 ## set up discord channels ✅
 - Public communications channels ✅